Purple-Stock/new_lp/LLM_TXT_README.md

-# 🤖 LLM.txt Implementation Guide
+# 🤖 LLMs.txt Implementation Guide

-This document explains the `llm.txt` file implementation for the PurpleStock application, designed to help AI systems and Large Language Models (LLMs) understand your website structure and content.
+This document explains the `llms.txt` file implementation for the PurpleStock application, designed to help AI systems and Large Language Models (LLMs) understand your website structure and content.

-## 📋 What is LLM.txt?
+## 📋 What is LLMs.txt?

-`llm.txt` is an emerging standard for AI-friendly website documentation, similar to `robots.txt` but specifically designed for AI systems, LLMs, and machine learning models to better understand and interact with your website.
+`llms.txt` is an emerging standard for AI-friendly website documentation, similar to `robots.txt` but specifically designed for AI systems, LLMs, and machine learning models to better understand and interact with your website.

 ## 🎯 Purpose and Benefits